Ultimate Burnsville Real Estate Investing Guide for 2026

 Employment Base Diversity

-Having multiple employers in the locality makes the market not as risky.
-When the city’s employees, who are your tenants, are spread out across a varied number of companies, you cannot lose all all tenants at once (as well as your property’s market worth), if a major company in the market goes out of business.
+Having diverse employers in the location makes the market less volatile.
+When the community's workpeople, who are your renters, are employed by a diversified combination of employers, you will not lose all of your renters at once (together with your property's value), if a significant enterprise in the location goes out of business.

 Unemployment Rate